tommykho/IOT-cookbook/espgfxGIF/README.md

 ## Known bugs:

 * Only play a single GIF file in a loop until the power cycle
-* Brightness control is not working with M5StickC & M5StickC-Plus
+* Minor artifact with speaker
 * Minor artifact with M5StickC

 ## Features in progress: